Bruno Ngotty

 Bruno Ngotty (born 10 June 1971) is a French former professional footballer.
-He played as a centre-back from 1988 until 2008, however he came out of retirement briefly in 2011.
+He played as a centre-back from 1988 until 2008; however, he came out of retirement briefly in 2011.

-As well as his native country he has played in the top flight divisions in both Italy and England.
-He has notably played for Olympique Lyonnais, Paris Saint Germain, A.C.
-Milan, Olympique Marseille and Bolton Wanderers as well as earning six caps for France.
+As well as his native country, he has played in the top-flight divisions in both Italy and England.
+He has notably played for Olympique Lyonnais, Paris Saint-Germain, AC Milan, Olympique Marseille and Bolton Wanderers as well as earning six caps for France.
 He has also played for Venezia, Birmingham City, Leicester City and Hereford United.
-He came out of retirement to join French 6th tier side l'AS Lattes in 2011.
+He came out of retirement to join French 6th-tier side l'AS Lattes in 2011.